Adria Airways

 Adria Airways d.o.o. (formerly Inex-Adria Aviopromet and later Inex-Adria Airways) was the flag carrier of Slovenia, operating scheduled and charter services to European destinations.
 The company's head office was at Ljubljana Jože Pučnik Airport in Zgornji Brnik, Cerklje na Gorenjskem, near Ljubljana.
-On 30 September 2019, the airline declared bankruptcy and ceased all operations.
+On 30 September 2019, the airline declared bankruptcy, ceasing all operations.
+Since Adria's collapse, Slovenia has not had a flag carrier.

 History

-1960s: Early years
+Early years

 The airline was founded in March 1961 as Adria Aviopromet (Adria Airways).
-In August the company purchased two DC-6B from KLM and flew their first commercial flight with a Dutch crew.
+In August, the company purchased two DC-6B from KLM and flew their first commercial flight with a Dutch crew.
 At the same time, the first Adria crew and technical teams were trained by JAT Yugoslav Airlines and the air force.
 Adria carried out its first flight with a domestic crew in December 1961.
 At the same time all other activities necessary for the company were set up and organised, from the commercial to the accounting department.

 During the following years, Adria gradually acquired a market with tourist flights from Germany, the United Kingdom, the Netherlands, and Scandinavia to airports on the Adriatic coast.
 In 1964, flights to the United States and Canada were added in order to meet the needs of expatriate organisations.
 Adria also carried out a considerable number of flights for the United Nations.

 With the opening of the new airport in Ljubljana in 1964, Adria relocated its base from its previous headquarters in Zagreb.

 The DC-6B aircraft gradually became non-competitive on the market.
 The company fell into a serious crisis in 1967, which ended with a bankruptcy procedure at 1968.
 After a compulsory settlement, Adria continued its operations largely thanks to the efforts of the president of the Slovenian Chamber of the Commerce and Industry of the time.

 In December 1968, Adria merged with the Serbian company InterExport based in Belgrade and changed its name from Adria Aviopromet to Inex-Adria Aviopromet (Inex-Adria Airways).
 The fleet renewal began.